investindex/Advanced/README.md

 ### Example

 Let’s make this more concrete.
 It’s November 2023, and we own shares of XY, but we’d also like to gain leverage on our expectation that XY’s share price will rise.
 So we buy call options on XY that expire on January 20, 2025.
 Let’s say the current share price of XY is $50.
-For reasons I’ll explain below, we want to buy an ITM option.
+For reasons I’ll explain below, we want to buy an in-the-money (ITM) option.
 So we check the price of XY call options expiring on January 20, 2025 with a strike price of $45.
 The [ask price](https://www.investopedia.com/terms/b/bid-askspread.asp) is $7.41, which refers to the price per share.
 To calculate the price per contract, we multiply by 100 to find that the price of buying a contract is $741.

 How much could we profit or lose from this option?
 Let’s say that by the expiration date, XY’s price has increased by 10% to $55.
 Our strike price is $45, so we exercise on the expiration date and buy 100 shares for $45.
 We sell them immediately for $55, making $10 per share and a total of $1,000.
 Our profit is $259: $1,000 minus the $741 premium.
 We can compare this to buying shares with the same amount of money: $741 of shares would’ve increased in value by 10% or $74.10.